Paideieitor/White2Updates/README.md

   - Download [PMC](https://github.com/kingdom-of-ds-hacking/PMC), go to the extras tab of CTRMap and click *Install/Update PMC* (You only need to do this the first time you create a new project)
   - Make sure there is a `patches` directory at *vfs/data/patches*, if there isn't create one
   - Move ``White2Updates.dll`` in the *vfs/data/patches* folder
+  - Make sure to read the features section and add any NARC file specified in the features you want to install
   - Create a ROM clicking ``File -> Export ROM`` or using the shortcut ``Ctrl + E``

 ### Building the DLL